 Photocopies and transcripts of Bible records relating mostly to New York families of the 16th to 19th centuries, including the Allen, Davis, Francis, Hall, Johnson, Lewis, Mott, Rikert, Smith, and Thompson families.
 Some family Bible transcripts are in Dutch and some files contain additional materials.

 New York Genealogical and Biographical Society Family Files 1654-2002 (Manuscripts and Archives Division, MssCol NYGB 18274).
 41 boxes in alphabetical order by surname.

-New York Genealogical and Biographical Society Family Files (Milstein Division, each file has a seaparate call number): 3937 files accessible through the research catalog.
+New York Genealogical and Biographical Society Family Files: Milstein Division (each file has a seaparate call number): 3937 files accessible through the research catalog.
 Not all surnames are listed in each catalog entry, so onsite exploration is necessary.
 Click here for a full listing.